Get 80% off your plan for your first 3 months*

 Dropshipping and traditional retail take different approaches to selling products.
 Understanding the differences helps you choose the right model for your goals.

-Here are the three main differences:
+Here are the 3 main differences:

 • Inventory management: dropshippers don't hold or store stock, while traditional retailers must manage and securely store inventory